awsdocs/aws-greengrass-developer-guide/doc_source/gg-core.md

 This feature requires AWS IoT Greengrass Core v1\.7 or later\.

-This procedure allows the core to use port 443 for MQTT messaging\.
+This procedure allows the Greengrass core to use port 443 for MQTT messaging with AWS IoT\.

-1. Run the following command to stop the AWS IoT Greengrass daemon:
+1. Run the following command to stop the Greengrass daemon:

    ```
    cd /greengrass-root/ggc/core/